Bakery 'walk-in' 9am-3pm

-Just like in Greece, when guests would visit Sylvia's house, they would be offered a glass of cold water with a spoonful of mastiha glyko, a sweet vanilla taffy-like confection flavored with the sap that would harden like a lollipop when swirled into the chilled, refreshing drink.
+Just like in Greece, when guests would visit Sylvia's house, she would offer a glass of cold water with a spoonful of mastiha glyko, a sweet vanilla taffy-like confection flavored with the sap that would harden like a lollipop when swirled into the chilled, refreshing drink.
 This offering, among other “spoon” sweets, remains a classic Greek gesture of hospitality to this day.

 Mastiha is favorable to many Greeks, especially Chians, compared to other aromatics or spices when it comes to flavoring baked goods.
 Tsoureki, the traditional braided sweet bread which is most popular at Easter, is one example that pairs beautifully and allows mastiha to delicately present itself.
 Other applications include cakes, cookies and preserves.
 More and more, mastiha is gaining popularity in the culinary world even beyond pastry.

 A century after Yiayia and Papou began their new life in America, I was determined to start a company of my own which would highlight baklava, arguably the most recognized sweet treat in the eastern Mediterranean.
 A dessert that not only reminded me of my upbringing and special occasions, but also attracted me as a traditional food that crosses cultural borders.

 Founded on a deep appreciation for heritage, culture and scratch made goodness, MASTIHA specializes in assorted Greek pastries, savory rustic phyllo pies, authentically crafted pita bread & small batch dips.
-Quality ingredients and old-world craftsmanship you can taste.
+Quality ingredients and old-world craft you can taste.